edcarp/shell-genomics-eddie/_episodes/05-writing-scripts.md

 Let's download a text file from Eddie.
 You should have a file that contains bad reads called `~/shell_data/scripted_bad_reads.txt`.

-**Tip:** If you are looking for another (or any really) text file in your home directory to use instead try
+**Tip:** If you are looking for another (or any really) text file in your home directory to use instead, try

 ~~~
 $ find ~ -name *.txt